alexander-vi/twitch-streamer-demo/README.md

 Note: absolute paths are also supported.
 In both cases windows with mixed video stream will be created.

+> :warning: Twitch stream does not start immediately. ~20 seconds is required to see it on [twitch.tv](https://twitch.tv/).

 # Showcase
+Windowed app:
 ![Windowed app](/doc/images/window_screenshot.png?raw=true "Windowed app")

+Twitch stream:
 ![Twitch example](/doc/images/twitch_screenshot.png?raw=true "Twitch example")

+# License
+MIT